Specialist Firearms Command: 1966–1979

+1980–1999

+In response to operational demands, the department underwent restructuring in 1987 becoming PT17 (Personnel & Training) and the introduction of non-instructors who formed level 2 teams.
+Their role was to deal with pre-planned and response operations not involving hostages or suspects with 'exceptional firepower'.
+These tasks remained the responsibility of the teams of Instructors who became Level 1 teams.
+In 1991 following the shooting and stabbing of several police officers, the armed response vehicles (ARVs) were introduced, with their concept influenced by West Yorkshire Police's Instant Response Cars, as used in 1976.
+The vehicles were put under the control of the unit drastically increasing its manpower and necessitating its move to Specialist Operations and a new designation of SO19, the Force Firearms Unit.
+Following their success, forces outside of the capital later formed them throughout the early to mid-1990s.

 Early ARVs contained a secure safe between the seats containing a .38 Smith & Wesson Model 10 for each member, with two 9 mm Heckler & Koch MP5 semi-automatic carbines secured in the boot.
 After ARVs became established, and the practice was accepted for widespread use, the Model 10 revolvers were replaced by more recent self-loading Glock 17s, firing 9 mm rounds.

 Revolvers and pistols could be removed from the secure safe by ARV members, if an "immediate threat to life" was posed, in the opinion of the ARV member.
 Authorisation to remove carbines required authorisation from the control room once they had contacted an officer of Association of Chief Police Officers (ACPO) rank.
 If a high-ranking officer could not be sought to gain authorisation, such could be given by a Chief Inspector in an emergency.
-In recent years ARV members have carried their personal pistols on them as a matter of routine, and equipping of carbines rests on the judgement of the individual officer, although the control room must be informed of events.
+Since the early 2000s, ARV teams have carried side arms and carbines as a matter of routine.